PixelTheater/DodecaRGB-firmware/coding_guidelines.md

 - Follow a consistent coding style, suggest improvements for clarity and consistency.
 - Place braces on the same line for control structures and methods.
 - Use clear and consistent commenting practices.
+- Add comments to code that represents important design decisions, or to explain complex code.

 ### Error Handling and Validation